Christina5P/SustainLuxe/README.md

 #### [Future Features](#future_features)

+### CRUD

+-Create
+User can create a selling order, and create an order in shop Authorized users can create a withdrawal request.
+Superuser can add an product in Product Management view.

+-Read
+Users van view homepage, sell page, sustainpage and shop.
+Authorized users can view order history, products for sale, withdrawal history

+-Update
+Authorized users can update profil settings
+Superuser can update product info.

+-Delete
+Users can delete products in shoppingbag
+Superuser can delete product from Product Management view.

 ### [Technologies Used](#technologies_used)

+#### Platforms
-* GitHub
+* GitHub - Web-based platform to manage repository and collaboration tool.
+* Stripe - Payment processing platform

+#### IDE
 * GitPod
-* Stripe

 #### Languages:
--HTML
--CSS
--Python
--JS
+* HTML
+* CSS
+* Python
+* JS

 #### Frameworks and libraries:
--Django
--MBD (Bootstrap)
+* Django
+* MBD (Bootstrap5)
--Psycopg2: the database driver used to connect to the database.
+* Psycopg2: the database driver used to connect to the database.
--Django-allauth: the authentication library used to create the user accounts.
+* Django-allauth: the authentication library used to create the user accounts.
--Django-crispy-forms: was used to control the rendering behavior of Django forms.
+* Django-crispy-forms: was used to control the rendering behavior of Django forms.
+* Django-filter- for adding filter capabilities
+* Django- countries - Liberary for handling country fields
+* dj-stripe - integrationg stripe payment
+* gunicorn- used for deploying
+* jmespath - for querying JSON data structures
+* pillow - libarery for img processing
+* pytz - liberary for handöing timezones
-- Mailchimp
+* Mailchimp

 #### Databases:
-SQLite: was used as a development database.
+* SQLite: was used as a development database.
-PostgreSQL: the database used to store all the data.
+* PostgreSQL: the database used to store all the data.
-AWS Web Services
+* AWS Web Services: service used to store media and static files

 ### [Testing](#testing)